eirikhanasand/iikg2001/exam/exam22.md

 4. Lightweight Directory Access Protocol (LDAP).

 ## Question 6
 In GDPR the concept of Processing is very important.
-Which of the following operations are regarded by GDPR as forms of processing?
+Which of the following operations are regarded by GDPR as forms of processing?<br/>
-(Wrong selections may give negative points.)
+Wrong selections may give negative points.<br/>
 Select one or more alternatives:

 1. Disclosure